abhishekcghosh/experiment-video-scrub/README.md

 the default ffpmeg.js builds are not built with the required options needed for performing frame extracts.
 I'll try again in the future.

-One sureshot thing to consider is though - for typical small sized videos or when the actual video in question is known not to change, this probably sounds like a fairly over-engineered idea.
+One sureshot thing to consider though - for typical small sized videos or when the actual video in question is known not to change, this sounds like a fairly over-engineered idea.
 The WASM library build for ffmpeg.js itself is humongous in size for one (~14MB) to have it downloaded and instantiated before any actual work can happen, which is fairly cost prohibitive for what I had been trying to achieve here.
 This would however probably break-even for other use-cases which may fit the bill better - say we're dynamically changing a lot of video content, scrubbing through them, saving them back and so on (eg. a in-browser video frame extractor and editor).

 ## Bonus